hipache/hipache/README.md

     * __server.maxSockets__: The maximum number of sockets which can be opened on each backend (per worker).
 Defaults to `100` if not specified.
     * __server.deadBackendTTL__: The number of seconds a backend is flagged as 'dead' before retrying to proxy another request to it (doesn't apply if you are using a third-party health checker).
 Defaults to `30`.
+    * __server.staticDir__: The absolute path of the directory containing your custom static error pages.
+Default value `null` means it uses Hipache's pages.
  * __http__: specifies on which ips/ports hipache will listen for http traffic.
 By default, hipache listens only on 127.0.0.1:80
     * __http.port__: port to listen to for http.
 Defaults to `80`.
     * __http.bind__: IPv4 (or IPv6) address, or addresses to listen to.
 You can specify a single ip, an array of ips, or an array of objects `{address: IP, port: PORT}` if you want to use a specific port on a specific ip.
 Defaults to `127.0.0.1`.